Fresno State vs. Nevada NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Fresno State's games this season have gone over 65 points three of seven times.
+- Fresno State and its opponents have gone over the current 63.5-point total in three of seven games this season.

-- Nevada's games have gone over 65 points in two opportunities this season.
+- Nevada has combined with its opponents to score more than 63.5 points in two games this season.

-- Saturday's over/under is 7.2 points lower than the two team's combined 72.2 points per game average.
+- The two teams combine to average 72.2 points per game, 8.7 more than the total in this contest.

-- The 42.8 combined points per game that these two squads have allowed this season are 22.2 fewer than the 65 over/under in this contest.
+- The 42.8 combined points per game that these two squads have allowed this season are 20.7 fewer than the 63.5 total in this contest.

-- Bulldogs games have an average total of 60.8 points this season, 4.2 fewer than Saturday's over/under.
+- The average total in Bulldogs games this season is 60.8, 2.7 points fewer than Saturday's total of 63.5 .

-- In 2021, games involving the Wolf Pack have averaged a total of 57.6 points, 7.4 fewer than this game's set over/under.
+- The 63.5 total in this game is 5.9 points higher than the 57.6 average total in Wolf Pack games this season.

 Fresno State Stats and Trends

-- In Fresno State's seven games this year, it has five wins against the spread.
+- In Fresno State's seven games this season, it has five wins against the spread.

-- So far this season, the Bulldogs have been installed as favorites by a 3-point margin or more five times and are 3-2 ATS in those games.
+- The Bulldogs have been favored by 3 points or more five times this season and are 3-2 ATS in those games.

-- Fresno State's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Fresno State records more than 23.5 points, it is 4-2 against the spread and 4-2 overall.
+- Fresno State is 4-2 against the spread and 4-2 overall this season when the team puts up more than 23.5 points.

-- When Fresno State churns out more than 377.7 yards, the team is 3-2 against the spread and 4-1 overall.
+- When Fresno State picks up more than 377.7 yards, the team is 3-2 against the spread and 4-1 overall.

 - This year, the Bulldogs have turned the ball over 15 times, three more than the Wolf Pack's takeaways (12).